csp200/mp0/README.md

 Here's a recap of the steps you need to follow to complete an MP:

 1. Accept the MP invitation link
-2. Clone the repository on the server
+2. Clone the repository
 3. View the "README.md" file for MP details
-4. Add/Edit files in the repository to implement required functionality
+4. Add/Edit files to implement required functionality
 5. Edit the "REPORT.md" file to include all requisite information
-6. Commit and push your changes to GitHub
+6. Stage and commit your changes (repeat steps 4-6 as needed)
+7. Push your commits to GitHub